White Island eruption: Emergency doctor describes 'war zone' horror at hospital

 The skin - which is kept in storage of -70 degrees - is being transported to New Zealand in special frozen storage.

-The skin from Australia will arrive within 12-24 hours and from the US between 24 to 36 hours from the time of order.
+The skin from Australia will arrive within 12 to 24 hours and from the US between 24 to 36 hours from the time of order.

 The demand for blood and plasma had also increased dramatically since the eruption and that was being managed, Morley said.